catseye/Chrysoberyl/README.markdown

 List all implementations whose host-language is this language.

 List all (compiler) implementations whose target-language is this language.

-List all architectures whose native-language is this language, and whose other-languages include this language.

 ### content ###